Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 That's it.

-Uh, as a movie, it wasn't bad.
+As a movie, it wasn't bad.

-I wish they had done a little bit more in terms of diversifying, I don't mean affirmative action.
+I wish they had done a little bit more in terms of diversifying.

-I mean they need to have more affirmative action people.
+I mean, they need to have more affirmative action people.

-I think if if it had been a little more I just felt like I'm watching the original Top Gun just repackaged, that was kind of annoying.
+No, I mean, in terms of diversifying the plot, I think if it had been a little more, I just felt like I'm watching the original Top Gun just repackaged.

 So there's actually a whole spate of these in the 80s that came out after Reagan was elected.

-Um you had Navy SEALs with Charlie Sheen, you had uh Top Gun, um Iron Eagle, those are all so like there's like each branch of the military has a franchise that was promoting that branch, right?
+So like, there's like each branch of the military has a franchise that was promoting that branch, right?

-So like Iron Eagles promoting Air Force with Lewis Gossett Jr., I think, and then Navy SEALs was supposed to promote the Navy and the Navy SEALs, which I don't think that did any good.
+And then Navy Seals was supposed to promote the Navy and the Navy SEALs, which I don't think that didn't eat.

-There was kind of a bomb.
+That was kind of a bomb.

-It had Charlie Sheen and Michael Bean, and then you had Top Gun for Navy as well, and then I guess also kind of Air Force since they fly the Jets, but yeah, I mean, um I also when we when we went back and watched Top Gun, uh Jamie, my wife and I, we were kind of like, man, uh, you know, Quentin Tarantino's thesis is kind of vindicated.
+But yeah, I mean, I also, when we went back and watched Top Gun, Jamie, my wife and I, we were kind of like, man, you know, Quentin Tarantino's thesis is kind of vindicated.

-There's a lot of like I don't know if you've seen that famous clip of Quentin Tarantino talking about Top Gun.
+I don't know if you've seen that famous clip of Quentin Tarantino talking about Top Gun.

 No, I haven't.